Primary/Bristol: Fairlawn Primary School

 Harrison & Wood, One More Kilometre, 2009 © the artists.
 Courtesy of the artists and Foreground.

-Fairlawn Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+Fairlawn Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development Bristol based artists Harrison & Wood have been commissioned by Foreground to develop a new permanent artwork for the school.

 Harrison & Wood

 John Wood and Paul Harrison make single-channel videos, multi-screen video installations, prints and sculptures that elegantly fuse conceptual exploration with existential comedy.

 The artists’ spare, to-the-point works feature the actions of their own bodies, a wide variety of static and moving props, or combinations of both to illustrate the triumphs and tribulations of making art and everyday life.
 Inside this ‘logical world’, action is allowed to happen for no apparent reason, tensions build between the environment and its inhabitant, play is encouraged and the influences on the work are intentionally mixed.
 In their not-always-successful experiments with movement and materials, Wood and Harrison employ exuberant invention, subtle slapstick, and a touch of light-hearted melancholy to reveal the inspiration and perspiration — as well as the occasional hint of desperation — behind all creative acts.

 Commissioned by Foreground as part of Bristol City Council’s Primary Capital Programme of artist commissions for primary schools, Wood & Harrison will make a series of interrelated works for Fairlawn School in 2017.